Membership & Activities

 The additional seven IACUC members have opted to remain anonymous as allowable with IACUC regulations.

-The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Vice Provost for Research.
+The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Associate Vice Provost for Research.
 The UAA committee has scientists representing each of the colleges using animals in research or teaching, as well as non-affiliated and non-scientific members.

 The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room or in a videoconference meeting format.
 Protocols and issues for discussion must be submitted in IRBNet at least 5 days prior to the meeting.